 - Lessened anxieties about unknown problems

-- Increased chances of participating in clinical drug trials, helping advance research
+- Increased chances of participating in clinical trials for new prescription drugs to treat the condition, thus helping to advance research

 - An opportunity to participate in decisions about care, transportation, living options, financial and legal matters